Traveling so easy a Gingerbread can do it!

 Rest comfortably regardless of accommodations.

 We purchased Therm-A-Rest Compressible Pillows for the overnight train, but used them almost every night in addition to the hotel pillows.
-The pillows provided weren’t all like the fluffy, feather or foam pillows we were used to.
+The pillows provided weren’t all like the fluffy, feather or foam pillows we were used to in the United States.

 Many times there were long breaks between meals or we were unsure of the available food options.
 We brought a lot of snacks to keep up our energy levels and eat something we were comfortable with.

 Safely carry essentials.